 - How can you maximise the existing fabric and minimise structural change?
 This is crucial to profitability.

 - Have you investigated the potential of the site?
 It’s important to understand the plausibility of extending the building within the boundary to allow for additional units.
 Remember to pay careful consideration to parking arrangements.

 - Have you considered adding a roof top development under a separate planning application?
 This will allow a greater number of spacious units to be created.

 - What sustainable materials and technologies can you incorporate to reduce the energy use and carbon footprint?
 This is an essential consideration, as the building was not intended for residential use.
 A ‘fabric first’ approach is key while ensuring the usable floor area is not impacted.

 Prendos has offices across New Zealand, so wherever your property is based we’re happy to discuss your conversion options – no matter how far down the track you are in your planning.
-Contact us on 0800 PRENDOS or email [email protected].
+Fill in the form below, contact us on 0800 PRENDOS, or email firstname.lastname@example.org